artenlf/react-typescript-studies/README.md

 Lesson 2: we've created our Form component using input for text and time and imported and placed our Button component inside its rendering tree.

 Lesson 3: we've created a List components to show a topic of study and its timer.
 The next step is to dinamically show our list items.

+Lesson 4: our lists are now showing dinamically, using a map method to call objects inside our tasks array.
+The function then receives 2 parameters one for the object properties and a key that we will not be using at the time, but will be very useful when we start working with unique ids on our project.